ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 Then, you can iterate through your test cases, calling your API client function, and the results will be mocked for each endpoint in your unit tests -- like magic :sparkles:.

-It uses the concept of data driven development to have an engine with test cases removed from the unit tests.
+It uses the concept of data driven development to have an engine which cycles through a list of test cases in a data structure.

+That allows for test cases removed from the unit testing engine and tucked away safely in a file whose only purpose is to describe test case data, nothing else :clipboard:.

+That is clean for the engine and clean for the test case data. :bulb:

 Up next, obviously: create a front-end which will allow a non-technical user to create the JSON for the test cases pickle file.

 ## But wait!
-Why did you switch from RestSemblance to Semblance mid readme?
+Why did you switch from RestSemblance to Semblance mid-readme?

 There is a certain crisis of identity going on here.